erangell/RMChipTester/README.md

 E,D2,1
 ```

-T = define a named test and the input conditions to be set
+* T = define a named test and the input conditions to be set
-D = delay for a number of microseconds
+* D = delay for a number of microseconds
+* C = count pulses on specific pins during a specific delay
-E = expected results to be verified.
+* E = expected results to be verified.
 In this case, the D2 pin will be checked for a logical high value.
 If any condition on the expected results line fails, the test is considered failed.

+## Counting Pulses
+to be continued...